-A. Financial Readiness to Proceed/Leveraged Funds (0 to 16 points):

-1. Applicants who have secured funding commitments for one or more permanent capital funding sources at the time of application, except commitments for funding from Minnesota Housing and Funding Partners (i.e., Minnesota Department of Employment and Economic Development, Family Housing Fund, Greater Minnesota Housing Fund, Metropolitan Council Local Housing Incentive Account) are only included if obtained in a previous funding cycle/round.
-All capital funding sources must be counted in this criterion.
+- A. Financial Readiness to Proceed/Leveraged Funds (0 to 16 points): - 1.
+Applicants who have secured funding commitments for one or more permanent capital funding sources at the time of application, except commitments for funding from Minnesota Housing and Funding Partners (i.e., Greater Minnesota Housing Fund, Metropolitan Council Local Housing Incentive Account) are only included if obtained in a previous funding cycle/round.
+All capital funding sources must be counted in this criterion. - 2.
 Calculate your total using the formula below, and then select the appropriate option.
 The calculation must exclude first mortgage financing and any anticipated proceeds from the current tax credit request.

-the Tax Increment Financing (TIF) portion, if applicable, any anticipated proceeds from the current tax credit request, and sales tax rebate 17) \$divided by Total Development Cost (excluding first mortgage financing net of the Tax Increment Financing (TIF) portion, if applicable, any ent anticipated proceeds from the current tax credit request, and sales tax rebate) \$equals Percentage of Funds Committed% (round to nearest tenth): a. b.
+the tax the Tax Increment Financing (TIF) portion, if applicable, any anticipated proceeds from the current tax credit request, and sales tax rebate 16) \$divided by Total Development Cost (excluding first mortgage financing net of the Tax Increment Financing (TIF) portion, if applicable, any ant anticipated proceeds from the current tax credit request, and sales tax rebate) \$equals Percentage of Funds Committed% (round to nearest tenth): a.
+70% or more of funding secured, awarded or committed 17 (16 points) b.
 60% to 69.9% of funding secured, awarded or committed (14_points) c.
 50% to 59.9% of funding secured, awarded or committed (12 points) d.
 40% to 49.9% of funding secured, awarded or committed (10 points) e.
 30% to 39.9% of funding secured, awarded or committed (8 points) f.
-20% to 29.9% of funding secured, awarded or committed (6 points) g.
-10% to 19.9% of funding secured, awarded or committed (4 points) h.
+20% to 29.9% of funding secured, awarded or committed (6 points) g. ☐ 10% to 19.9% of funding secured, awarded or committed (4 points) h.
 9.9% and below of funding secured, awarded or committed (0 points)